Millwood History, Family Crest & Coats of Arms

 The surname Millwood was first found in Derbyshire where they held a family seat from early times and their first records appeared on the early census rolls taken by the early Kings of Britain to determine the rate of taxation of their subjects.

-Important Dates for the Millwood family
+Early History of the Millwood family

 This web page shows only a small excerpt of our Millwood research.
 Another 81 words (6 lines of text) covering the years 1430, 1502 and 1488 are included under the topic Early Millwood History in all our PDF Extended History products and printed products wherever possible.